 See the Introduction to capital gains tax guidance note.

 The rules for determining the date of disposal vary according to the type of disposal made (see below).

-Where a non-resident taxpayer disposes of a UK residential property on or after 6 April 2015, or disposes of a UK non-residential property on or after 6 April 2019, the disposal must be reported to HMRC within 30 days of the conveyance of the property, which is likely to be the completion date of the sale.
-However, the date of the disposal for the purposes of the rate of CGT and the tax year in which it falls is still the date on which unconditional contracts are exchanged.
+Note that for the purposes of the rate of CGT and the tax year in which it falls, it is the date on which unconditional contracts are exchanged that matters.
 It is just the reporting deadline which is triggered by the date of completion.

-From 6 April 2019, the non-resident must also make a payment on account of the CGT by the same 30-day deadline.
-Prior to this date, a payment was only required where the taxpayer was not already within the Self Assessment regime (ie filed UK Tax Returns each year).
+From 6 April 2019, the non-resident must also make a payment the estimated CGT due by the same 30-day deadline.
+Prior to this date, a payment was only required where the taxpayer was not already within the self assessment regime (ie filed UK tax returns each year).